 Q. What is the average TOEFL or IELTS score?

-A. Due to a variety of TOEFL formats currently being offered we cannot give an average.
-Our computer-based minimum is 230 and our IBT target is 95 with no section lower than 22 but be sure to consult with your recruiter on your score.
-We are also accepting the IELTS and the Pearson Test of English.
-The IELTS is accepted with an overall score of 6.5 and no section below 6.0.
-The new PTE from Pearson is also accepted with an overall score of 73 and no section below 68.
+A. The admissions committee prefers a minimum IBT target of 95 with no section lower than 22.
+We also accept the IELTS and the Pearson Test of English.
+The university minimum for the IELTS exam is an overall score of 6.5 with no section below 6.0.
+The PTE is also accepted.
+The admissions committee prefers an overall score of 73 and no section below 68.

 Q. What are the characteristics of the incoming class?

-A. The average student is about 24.5 years old with average work experience of about 2 years for the fall 2013 incoming class.
-The age range of this fall's class was 21 - 37.
+A. The average age for our fall 2014 incoming class is 25 years old with average work experience of 2 years.
+The age range of the fall 2014 incoming class is 21 - 37.

 Q. What percentage of the incoming class is international?

-A. Approximately 30 percent of the 2013 incoming class is international with 10 countries are represented, including the USA.
+A. Approximately 33 percent of the fall 2014 incoming class is international with 12 countries represented, including the USA.

 Q. What is the tuition and cost breakdown?